• Skip to primary navigation

 Guar gum vs xanthan gum

 Both ingredients are used as emulsifiers and thickening agents and are very popular in gluten-free baking.
-They keep oils from separating out and help suspend solid particles, keeping them from settling to the bottom.
-They’re also used to thicken dough and batters, but each performs a bit differently than the other, which is why they are often used together in recipes.
+They keep oils from separating out and help to suspend solid particles, keeping them from settling to the bottom.
+The both can also be used to thicken dough and batters, but each performs a bit differently than the other, which is why they are often used together in recipes.

 Xanthan gum will help bind ingredients together, trapping air bubbles, giving additional rise and elasticity to baked goods.
 It holds up well to high heat cooking and acidic recipes (such as those containing lemon juice) where guar gum does not.